NEOEDD supports small businesses with workshops, loans, and other resources to maximize their success.

 To be included in the CEDS, projects must have a public or non-profit sponsor.
 Private projects should not be submitted and will not be included in the CEDS.

 You may submit multiple projects by returning to this page.
 The space for providing answers will expand.
-Please rank the projects that you are submitting, with 1 being your first priority, 2 your second priority, and so on.

 The NEOEDD board will consider new project additions at their quarterly meetings.